You can now register complaints or enquires for the Environmental Protection team by visiting our online portal.

 Noise is the most frequently complained of nuisance issue although there are other things that can be considered as nuisances.
 These include smoke (e.g. from garden bonfires), dust, odour, and accumulations.
 The Environmental Protection Act 1990 lists other specific types of nuisance.

-In all assessments of nuisance the Environmental Health Officer investigating the case, not the complainant, makes the decision on whether a nuisance exists.
+In all assessments of nuisance the Public Protection Officer investigating the case, not the complainant, makes the decision on whether a nuisance exists.
 Case law requires the Officer to act as the ‘standard person’ when reaching the decision.
 Therefore, those who have a different or higher expectation of peace, such as shift workers or people who are studying/ill, may not always get the result they want.

 The Council must take steps as are ‘reasonably practicable’ to investigate a complaint and has no duty to take legal action unless it is satisfied that a nuisance exists.
 Whilst every effort is made to investigate a nuisance, there are occasions when Officers do not witness the problem or fail to gather enough evidence to demonstrate that it exists - for example, if the noise is irregular.